Ładoś Group: Historical background

 In September 1939, Poland was attacked by Nazi Germany and the Soviet Union and divided into two occupation zones.
 Nearly 36 million Polish citizens, including over 3 million Jews, were subjected to German and Soviet rule.
 At the same time, the Polish government refused to surrender and on September 17, 1939 crossed the border with Romania, where was interned.
 In accordance with the constitution of 1935, President Ignacy Mościcki appointed Władysław Raczkiewicz as his successor.
 Also, a new Polish government-in-exile was formed in Paris and began to rebuild the armed forces in France.
 The government, headed now by general Władysław Sikorski, took control of the entire property of the Polish State abroad, including the network of its diplomatic missions.
 After the German invasion of France the government moved to London, from where it continued to fight the Germans.
 In the continental part of Western Europe, the Polish government-in-exile was represented by the legations in Switzerland, Portugal, Spain and Sweden.
 Other countries either came under German occupation or, under the pressure of the Germans, closed Polish diplomatic missions.
-In Switzerland Bern the Legation was located at Elfenstrasse in the diplomatic district of Kirchenfeld.
+In Bern, Switzerland, the Legation was located at Elfenstrasse in the diplomatic district of Kirchenfeld.
 Additionally, since 1940 another building housing a Consular Section, at Thunstrasse, was rented.
-Since April 1940, the Legation was headed by Aleksander Ładoś, a pre-war envoy to Latvia (1923–26) and a consul general in Munich (1927–31). Ładoś left Poland after invasion and served briefly as a member of Władysław Sikorski's government.
+Since April 1940, the Legation was headed by Aleksander Ładoś, a pre-war envoy to Latvia (1923–26) and a consul general in Munich (1927–31). Ładoś left Poland after the invasion and served briefly as a member of Sikorski's government.
 When he took up the post in Bern, the other three diplomats – already worked there: Ryniewicz from 1938, and Kühl and Rokicki from 1939.
 Rokicki and Ryniewicz knew each other from their previous post in Riga (1934–36) and were probably close friends.
 Only in Bern they met Kühl and Ładoś.
 Abraham Silberschein, who was supposed to be the delegate for the 21 Zionist Congress, came to Geneva from Lviv shortly before the outbreak of the war.
-Chaim Yisroel Eiss had been staying in Switzerland since the beginning of the 20th century and had a store in Zurich.
+Chaim Yisroel Eiss had been staying in Switzerland since the beginning of the 20th century and had a store in Zürich.
 Both representatives of Jewish organizations did not know each other before the war and were politically very distant.